-Students who need to leave CU Denver Graduate Programs for a period of time can petition for a leave of absence of up to one (1) year.
+Students who need to leave CU Denver Graduate Programs for a period of time can petition for a leave of absence of up to one (1) year (i.e., three consecutive semesters).
+"Time to degree" does not accumulate while on an approved leave of absence.